hectorcorrea/cooking/README.md

 This means that there is an MVC framework in the server side (Express.js) and another in the client-side (Angular.js).

+NOTE: This was the last version of the code in Node.js

 Requirements
 ------------